Variococeles and Male Infertility

 Azoospermia

 In complete azoospermia (where there is no sperm in the ejaculate), repair of a significant varicocele can sometimes result in the return of some sperm to the ejaculate.
-If no genetic abnormalities are found (such as Y chromosome microdeletion or karyotype abnormalities), then approximately 20 to 30 percent of men can expect small amounts of sperm to return with successful varicocele treatment.
-Those who do see some sperm return usually have an average post-treatment sperm density in the range of 1–2 million sperm per cc, so IVF/ICSI would still need to be used.
-There is some evidence that even in men who remain azoospermic following a repair of their varicocele, the chances for finding sperm through techniques such as microTESE may be improved, though this is controversial (see “Azoospermia” section for more information on microTESE).
+If no genetic abnormalities are found (such as Y chromosome microdeletion or karyotype abnormalities), the literature has reports of a wide range of results, with some studies reporting rates of sperm return as high as 43% but there were questions regarding the patient population.
+[Esteves SC.
+AsJAndrol 2016] However, most clinicians feel that the success rates are much lower for any usable sperm returning in men with true NOA after varicocele repair.
+[Lipshultz LL.
+FertSteril 2019].
+In my experience you can expect sperm to return in <5-10% of NOA men following varicocele repair.
+The official 2020 AUA/ASRM guidelines recommend that varicocele repair should not be expected to have usable sperm return to the ejaculate, but the success of subsequent microTESE procedures may be higher in men who have had a clinically significant varicocele treated beforehand.
+[Farooq S. AUAUpdate 2022].
+Those who do see some sperm return usually have an average post-treatment sperm density in the range of 1–2 million sperm per cc, so IVF/ICSI would still need to be used. (see “Azoospermia” section for more information on microTESE).

 If a man with virtual or complete azoospermia has had a successful varicocele repair and sees significant improvements in semen parameters, I strongly recommend that he promptly freeze several semen specimens, as (for unclear reasons) many of these men will eventually go back to having lower (or absent) sperm counts with time.
 The time it takes for this regression to occur can range from a few months up to several years.